AT&T Corporation: Dissolution

 On February 15, 2024, AT&T Inc. filed notice with the Kentucky Public Service Commission that it intends to make an internal structural change and merge AT&T Corp. into AT&T Enterprises, Inc., which will become a limited liability company.
 In a filing with the South Dakota Secretary of State dated January 30, 2024, the reason given for the merger is that New York state law does not allow AT&T Corp. to be directly converted into an LLC.
 Although acquired by SBC in 2005, AT&T Corp. has remained a separate entity within the corporate structure of AT&T Inc. The merger, said to create "greater operational efficiencies", will end the existence of the nearly 140-year-old entity.
 The internal merger took effect on May 1, 2024.

-Divisions/Subsidiaries
+Divisions and subsidiaries

 AT&T, prior to its merger with SBC Communications, had three core companies: